 Defined area within the urban expansion area to which growth may be directed after other priorities within a municipal boundary are exhausted or insufficient.
-Priority growth areas offer greater connectivity to the street network, are able to be served more efficiently by transit and municipal infrastructure, are more proximate to important destinations such as schools and shopping, and encourage future growth in a compact pattern.
+Priority growth areas offer greater connectivity to the street network, able to be served more efficiently by transit, are more proximate to important destinations such as schools, shopping, and encourage future growth in a compact pattern.